Graduate Profile: Ying Wang

 Anacani had hoped to continue to graduate school, but her financial situation held her back.
 Freshly graduated but unsure what she wanted to do next, Anacani joined the Transportation Security Administration at Denver International Airport.

-For three years, she worked as an agent and slowly leveled up the ranks to an officer position.
-But she found herself taking on roles that she didn’t feel comfortable in.
-Then the coronavirus pandemic shut everything down.
-With the airports running on survival mode, Anacani watched as many of her coworkers lost their jobs or quit.
-She remembers, “it was a very stressful work environment for everyone there.”
+With the airports operating in survival mode, Anacani watched many of her coworkers lose their jobs or quit.
+She remembers, “It was a very stressful work environment for everyone there.”
 She realized that a career in IT could put her where she wanted to be mentally and financially.

-She discovered ActivateWork’s tuition-free IT training through an Indeed job posting.
 “I thought it was too good to be true,” she said.
 She was intrigued and felt that she should scope out the program before she wrote it off.
-She applied and found out that it was an educational course designed to help people like her level up in the workforce.
-Anacani felt that her participation in the program would give her a leg up in the job search process.
-She felt confident despite the rigorous 15-week commitment that she could find great success with the support of the community ActivateWork could provide.
+She applied and found that it was an educational course designed to help people like her level up in the workforce.

-After graduating with her IT support certification, Anacani started her job at Ardent Mills as an IT support analyst.
+After graduating with her IT support certification, Anacani started her job at Ardent Mills as an IT Support Analyst.

-“I feel like I’ve finally found a company that will put their employees first,” she said.
-“They’re very supportive of their people and are open to helping them through more workforce development.
+“I feel like I’ve finally found a company that will put their employees first.
+They’re very supportive of their people and are open to helping them through more workforce development.
 I’m a lot happier here.”

 Graduate Profile: Randy Cordova